EluericoUmali/nodetranslator/README.md

 2. Using git bash or cmd.
 Run *node server.js*.
 The app can accessed at http://127.0.0.1:3000/trans

 3. The return value will be displayed in a console or git bash.

+4. You can set up the database in the config folder > default.json.

 ## Testing ##